ying-tang/help-documentation/_gettingstarted/IBM_Provided_Guest_Images.md

 ## **4. Create VM instances using uploaded images**

 #### **4.1 Create VM instance using OpenStack Dashboard**
-1. Login to IBM Blue Box Cloud OpenStack dashboard
+1. Login to IBM Blue Box Cloud OpenStack dashboard.

 2. Expand the Project and Compute sections in the navigation area and select Images.
-The dashboard shows the images that have been uploaded to OpenStack Glance repository and are available for this project.
+The dashboard shows the images that have been uploaded to OpenStack Glance repository and made available for this project.

 3. Select an image and click **Launch**.

 4. In the Launch Instance dialog box, specify field values in the **Details**, **Access & Security**, **Networking**, and **Post-Creation** tabs.
 For more details about these fields, see the following tables.

 5. Click **"Launch"**